hairizuanbinnoorazman/ansible-scripts/README.md

 Contains some of the common commands to be able to provisions servers rather than ssh-ing in and run the commands over and over again across multiple servers.
 Here is a list of some of the possible things that can be setup from the following ansible scripts:

+A few additional notes:

+- For some of the components, especially databases, it might good to also add cron jobs and scripts to do automated backups of the data to relevant data stores

+**Components**

 - [ ] ansible (on server)
 - [x] docker
 - [x] docker with docker-compose